brutalpixie/BookCoach/index.md

 * lavish you with praise when it's due
 * be endlessly encouraging (when all your friends and family are scoffing at you).

-### How does it work?

-The most important thing about working with a coach is knowing that you can work together!

-That's why you get a FREE consultation for up to an hour + your first coaching call also for free.

-Then, if you decide that this could be the most awesome thing ever, here's what will happen:

-* You commit to paying $490 (AUD) per month
-* Together we set expectations for the relationship, on both sides.
-Great rules make things work!
+### Step 1: Get all the freebies!

+Snap up your FREE hour-long consultation.
+If you want another one four weeks later, it'll be a full coaching call, and you also get that for free.

+Decide afterwards if you want to continue.

+### Step 2: Feel the brilliance of creation, decide you want more of it

+If you do, you can choose **either alone or in a group**.

+Here's how it works.

 * You get 1 x 60-minute call every month
+* You set your direction with support, prompting (or challenge) from your coach
 * You get support via WhatsApp, Signal or Telegram, for your own growth, to bounce ideas and get feedback between calls.

-But if you're not committed to the work, it won't work!
-Inspiration has to find you working. :)
+You start working.
+Remember, inspiration has to find you working. :)

-### Got a writers' group and want to do it together?
-Join a Group List!

-When you have a full group, you'll pay just $116 AUD per month.
-Once there is enough people on the list, you will join a monthly, 5-person call.
-If you have 4 keen friends - or 4 other writers you meet with - it's a great option.
+#### Pricing: Individual vs Groups
+$490*/month for individuals
+$490*/month for groups of 5.

+So if you have 4 friends who also want to write, you pay $116* per month each.

-If you don't have a writers' group, you can [put your name on the list](https://brutalpixie.typeform.com/to/n55yGQ).
+And if you don't have any friends (because, let's face it, you're a writer and spend most of your time alone), [put your name on the list](https://brutalpixie.typeform.com/to/n55yGQ).
 As soon as we have our next 5 on the list, we'll launch the next group.

+* All prices are in Australian dollars, and include GST.

 ### Who is my coach?

-Your coach is [Leticia Mooney](http://biodagar.com/about), who describes herself as a 'born writer'.
+Your coach is [Leticia Mooney](http://biodagar.com/about), has mentored dozens of writers.
 She is a professional writer & editor by training; she has owned a publishing house, and produced books for herself and others.

 Leticia has experience in publishing production both online and offline.
 Her company [Brutal Pixie](https://brutalpixie.com) now brings production expertise to complex industries like law, to support continuous marketing efforts.

-Your coach is a highly experienced coach and mentor, and has spent much of her life working to improve the style and talent of writers.
+Your coach is a highly experienced coach and mentor, and has spent much of her life working to improve the style and talent of other writers: In business, in non-fiction, in fiction.

 Her own books include [Music Journalism 101](https://www.amazon.com/Music-Journalism-101-definitive-established/dp/0992283701), [The Art of Postcard Writing](https://www.amazon.com/Art-Postcard-Writing-Better-Travel/dp/0646903616), [Brilliant Blawgs](http://brutalpixie.com/brilliant-blawgs-playbook-creating-maintaining-strategic-blogs-clients-prospects-love).
 In October 2018 she finished her first screenplay, and is working on two more books [She has an author page on Amazon](https://www.amazon.com/Leticia-Supple/e/B071GTJNC9), and an open writing journal at [Patreon](http://patreon.com/biodagar).